Building Relay Adapters

 - HMAC-SHA256 verification for webhook-based adapters.
 Use

-crypto.timingSafeEqual()for signature comparison to prevent timing attacks. - Timestamp windows on signed requests (typically 5 minutes) to prevent replay attacks.
+crypto.timingSafeEqual()for signature comparison. - Timestamp windows on signed requests (typically 5 minutes) to prevent replay attacks.

 - Nonce tracking to reject duplicate deliveries within the timestamp window.